 So, let us explore the sustainable architecture techniques which prove that high-tech is not the solution to every problem and hence buildings can be constructed without hurting our environment.

 Jharokha is an overhanging enclosed balcony that is designed to manage air ventilation and keep the interior temperatures low.
 It is shaped by forming small perforations in the building in a manner that naturally cool buildings in a hot and humid place.
 This is one of the most distinguished elements of the Indian traditional facade which can be profusely seen in the architectural feats of Rajasthan.

-QM India is one of the largest natural stone manufacturing company in India having a team of skilled men who have mastered the art of Jharokha.
+Quality Marble Exports (India) is one of the largest natural stone manufacturing companies in India having a team of skilled men who have mastered the art of Jharokha.

-QM India offers a variety of Jaali designs to complement the sustainable architecture.
-We have designer stone Jaali, urban carved Jaali and patios Jaali to enhance the penetration of daylight and air.
+Quality Marble Exports (India) offers a variety of Jaali designs to complement sustainable architecture.
+We have designer stone Jaali, urban carved Jaali, and patios Jaali to enhance the penetration of daylight and air.